Andrew Mehrtens: Post All Blacks

 Mehrtens played his final match for Harlequins on the final day of the 2006–07 season which fell on his birthday, scoring 24 points in a victory over the Sale Sharks, after which supporters and teammates celebrated his birthday and bid farewell to him after the game ended.

 On 23 May 2007, Mehrtens joined French Pro D2 team Toulon, who went on to win the league title that season and gain promotion to the Top 14.

 For the 2008–2009 season, Mehrtens signed to play with French Pro D2 team Racing Métro 92.

 After two years in Paris, which included the 2009 Pro D2 championship and a Top 14 playoff appearance in 2010 (which also secured Racing a place in the 2010–11 Heineken Cup), his contract was not renewed.
 He moved to the Fédérale 1 (third-division) side Béziers, signing a three-year deal with the club.
 Under his contract, Mehrtens has the option to move into the club's coaching staff once he decides to end his playing career.

 In 2014 he joined the Waratahs as a kicking coach.

 Mehrtens now lives in Sydney, and works as a commentator on Stan Sport, alongside Justin Harrison, and Morgan Turinui.

+In 2026 a creditor applied to New Zealand's High Court for Mehrtens to be adjudged as bankrupt.